A few years back, hybrid apps built with Ionic, PhoneGap and Cordova were a perfect and cost-effective alternative to native mobile apps development.

 Security is the next thing you should take care of - secure your app like you would do it for web & mobile.
 You should also check what native features you need - not all of them are supported by plugins.
 If you don’t find an adequate plugin, then you have to write the code for both platforms.
 The last thing you should be aware of it’s debugging, which is quite complicated, so fixing bugs can be problematic.

-Apache Cordova is an open-source mobile development framework.
-Like in the case of Ionic - it lets you build mobile apps using web technologies.
+Apache Cordova is an open-source mobile cross-platform development framework.
+Like in the case of Ionic - it lets you build mobile apps using standard web technologies.
 Apps created using Apache Cordova execute in a WebView within the native application wrapper, the same as Ionic.

 The cons of Apache Cordova are similar to those of Ionic.
 Code running in WebView will always suffer from worse performance.
 Additionally, Apache Cordova doesn’t provide the kind of components Ionic does, so it has even less of a “native feel” than Ionic.

-PhoneGap is a distribution of Apache Cordova.
+PhoneGap framework is a distribution of Apache Cordova.
 That means it’s powered by Apache Cordova, but has some extra stuff (i.e additional tools) from the Adobe team.

 The basic tools are free to use, but Adobe offers more services, like for example the “PhoneGap Build Service”, which helps you get apps ready to be published on the App Store and Google Play Store without maintaining native SDKs.
 Adobe’s PhoneGap Build Service does this work on their side by compiling apps in the cloud (keep in mind that this service is not free).